-The University of Illinois at Chicago has residence halls available to graduate students both on the eastside of campus and at the Health Sciences Center.
+University of Illinois Chicago has residence halls available to graduate students both on the east side of campus and at the Health Sciences Center.
 The residence halls on the eastside campus are located at the corner of Halsted and Harrison.
 For housing at the Health Sciences Center, the intercampus shuttle bus offers direct service from residence halls to the entrance of CEB.
 In both residences, meals are served in adjoining cafeterias and a wide range of recreational and social opportunities are available within the residential complex.
 For further information contact:

 Campus Housing; 818 S. Wolcott Ave.; Ste.
-220, Chicago, IL 60612; (312) 355-6300 or visit the Campus Housing website: www.housing.uic.edu
+220, Chicago, IL 60612; (312) 355-6300 or visit the Campus Housing website: www.housing.uic.edu posted on the bulletin board on the first floor near the main entrance of CCC.
+Students are encouraged to check the Chicago Tribune and the Sun-Times for further housing information.

 If the University Residence Hall is not a solution for you, contact the UIC Housing Service Office, 704 Student Center East (6-5055).
-Notices of vacancies, roommates wanted, etc., are posted on the bulletin board on the first floor near the main entrance of CCC.
-Students are encouraged to check the Chicago Tribune and the Sun-Times for further housing information.
+Notices of vacancies, roommates wanted, etc., are